Cracee/OptonicsObjectReconstruction/README.md

 # <span id='intro'>Introduction</span>

 The repository of the Master Project of Cracee.
 Goal is to reconstruct 3D Objects via a top view in bins.
+You can get a lot of point cloud fragments by the camera system we are using.
+From these fragments it should be possible to re-puzzle the object.

 # <span id='sub'>Subfolder Explanation</span>